Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 }
 ```

 - Your visualizer is ready to fully test!
 You are free to modify the thickness, color, and label of the visual in the `PoseTrailVisualizer`'s Inspector window.
+We left the thickness at the default `0.1`, chose a light green color, and set the label to say `Goal!`.

     Enter Play mode, and begin publishing goal poses.
 You should now see line segments connecting each of the published goal poses in order.